NYC Neighborhood Guide

 Three acres of riverside green space will transform Pier 97 in Hudson River Park at W 57 St. A playground with water features, lawn, and the docking of an historic ship are set to open in March 2024.

-—Robin, Localize real estate advisor
+—Nathan, Localize real estate advisor

 Transportation in Hell’s Kitchen